sriram36/LeaveFlow/QUICK_START.md

 # - Click the link shown or go to: https://vercel.com/settings/environment-variables
 # - Add new variable:
 #   - Name: NEXT_PUBLIC_API_URL
-#   - Value: (paste the URL from Step 1, e.g., https://leaveflow-api-production.up.railway.app)
+#   - Value: (paste the FULL URL from Step 1, e.g., https://leaveflow-api-production.up.railway.app)
+#   - IMPORTANT: Do NOT include trailing slash!

 # 4. Redeploy with the new variable
-npx vercel --prod
+npx vercel --prod --force

 # ✅ Your app is now live!
 # 📋 Copy the URL shown (e.g., https://leaveflow-app.vercel.app)